Makima Cosplay

 Build guide

 I almost wore a disaster to my first con because I ordered a full Amazon costume set.
-Let me save you from making the same mistake.
 Do not buy the costume set.
 I read the reviews after I had already ordered.
 The white button-up runs small, the fabric is so sheer you can see through it in photos, and the tie ripped the first time I sat down.
 One Amazon reviewer called it "very shiny and flimsy material" and that is honestly generous.

 The wig is the make-or-break detail.
 A long straight pink-red wig costs about $30 on Amazon or from EpicCosplay, but the factory braid is unreliable.
 The rubber band does not hold, and the braid slips out during wear.
 Two of my friends have had it come completely undone on the con floor.
 Undo the factory braid and re-braid it yourself with small clear hair ties at three or four points along the length.
 Use magnet clips inside the wig cap to secure the braid weight.
 The bangs are never right out of the box either.
 Mine were swooped to one side like a bad 90s haircut.
 Trim them conservatively, check in a mirror, then trim more.
 Use a wide-tooth comb only, never a fine brush on synthetic fibers.
 Bring the comb to the convention because the braid tangles within two hours.
 Argan oil or diluted fabric softener on the fibers helps with tangling, but nothing replaces carrying a comb on the floor.